-- Course Summary: An introduction to Christianity highlighting scripture, creedal statements, rites, theological writings, artistic expressions, and other discourses manifesting and expressing the Christian faith in its various traditions throughout its two-thousand-year development. - Rationale: "Perspectives on Christianity: A Catholic Approach" is an introduction to Christianity and the field of theology.
+- Course Summary: This is an introduction to Christianity highlighting scripture, creedal statements, rites, theological writings, artistic expressions, and other discourses manifesting and expressing the Christian faith in its various traditions throughout its 2,000-year development. - Rationale: "Perspectives on Christianity: a Catholic Approach" is an introduction to Christianity and the field of theology.
 The course studies the history and development of Christianity as a living tradition traced through the Bible, historical development, religious doctrines, and diverse cultures.
-The course invites students to ask and analyze questions about God, faith, belief, and how Christian communities have grappled with theological questions.
-Students will also learn about St. Vincent de Paul and the Vincentian tradition. - Importance: This course is the foundational theology course in St. John's University.
-Through "Perspectives on Christianity" students will learn more about the tradition upon which St. John's was founded and by which it continues to be shaped.
+The course invites you to ask and analyze questions about God, faith, belief, and how Christian communities have grappled with theological questions.
+You also learn about St. Vincent de Paul and the Vincentian tradition. - Importance: This course is the foundational theology course at St. John's University.
+Through Perspectives on Christianity, you learn more about the tradition upon which St. John's was founded and by which it continues to be shaped.
 Religion is often a core component of both personal and communal identity.
 It has and continues to shape not only individual lives and communities but historical trends and global dynamics.
-By studying Christian theology in depth, students will develop the skills to recognize the role of religion in our world, to begin investigating systems of belief, and respectfully analyze not only Christianity but other religious traditions as well.
+By studying Christian theology in depth, you develop the skills to recognize the role of religion in our world, to begin investigating systems of belief, and respectfully analyze not only Christianity but other religious traditions as well.

-Theology 2000-Level: Sacred Texts and Traditions Courses (3 credits)
+Theology 2000-Level: Sacred Texts and Traditions Courses (three credits)

 - Course Summary: The second theology course, selected from a group of offerings called Sacred Texts and Traditions, builds on the foundation of historical analysis and critical exegesis of theological developments and faith expressions in the first theology course.
 All sections of the second theology course draw on disciplines such as history and literary analysis.
-Students will demonstrate an ability to critically interpret religious traditions and texts as both historically embedded and always-evolving responses to the experience of the transcendent in human life.
-Prerequisite: THE 1000 - Rationale: Building upon the skills developed in THE 1000, the Sacred Texts and Traditions series invites students to investigate, understand, and analyze a particular theological tradition through its sacred texts, its particular methodology, and communities.
-Through our offerings, students have the opportunity to engage Christianity more deeply, to study in depth another religious tradition, or to examine questions from a religious studies methodology.
+You demonstrate an ability to critically interpret religious traditions and texts as both historically embedded and always-evolving responses to the experience of the transcendent in human life.
+Prerequisite: THE 1000 - Rationale: Building upon the skills developed in THE 1000, the Sacred Texts and Traditions series invites you to investigate, understand, and analyze a particular theological tradition through its sacred texts, its particular methodology, and communities.
+Through our offerings, you have the opportunity to engage Christianity more deeply, to study in depth another religious tradition, and to examine questions from a religious studies methodology.

-• Importance: The Sacred Texts and Traditions series invites students to delve deeper into theological study by focusing a particular tradition, religious question, or intersection of religion with other aspects of human experience.
-All courses options focus around sacred primary texts and traditions, broadly understood and contribute to student's academic and civic growth.
-Students will choose from a range of options allowing them to direct their own development based upon their spiritual questions or interests.
+Importance: The Sacred Texts and Traditions series invites you to delve deeper into theological study by focusing on a particular tradition, religious question, or intersection of religion with other aspects of human experience.
+All course options focus on sacred primary texts and traditions broadly understood and contribute to your academic and civic growth.
+You choose from a range of options allowing you to direct your own development based upon your spiritual questions or interests.

-Choose one course from the approved list below based on your college/academic unit.
+Choose one course from the approved list below based on your School/College.